UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Click on a donate button on the project details page
-* User gets redirected to a 3rd party site like Paypal, Stripe etc. to enter their info and complete the transaction
+* User gets redirected to a 3rd party site like Paypal to enter their payment information securely
+* Project's backer count metric gets updated
-* Project detail's backer and money donated info gets updated
+* Project's number of money donated metric gets updated
+* Idea Creator gets notification that someone has donated money to specified idea

 ```